2020 Prophetic words for South Africa’s media & arts covering YouTubers, attacks on artists, a Nobel Literature award and more.

 There have been complaints about the costs of concerts held in the nation whenever there is a special day; musicians and speakers are invited, and everybody dances and sings.
 However, these events are cathedrals of joy, drawing people and bringing them together into unity.

 The new information minister is a person of vision and a person of the future.
 Digital television will migrate at a faster pace than anticipated.
 For now, the government is delaying it, but there will be a quick migration.
 The minister will see a need for the education of actors.
 The private sector will become involved with the funding.
-A new television station like a DSTV platform with family shows will start by broadcasting one hour a day and grow till 12 hours a day.
+A new television station like a DSTV platform with family shows will start by broadcasting one hour a day and grow to 12 hours a day.

 A local person with a vision to bring local stories to the media will emerge.
 God has already birthed this in the person’s heart.
 A very well-known or recognised Christian-based movie production company in South Africa will be on par with international standards that will impact this nation and nations across the borders.
-Media will be used again in education to impact that sphere and the nation with discipleship values and grounding that God wants to release.
+Media will be used again in education to impact that sphere and the country with discipleship values and grounding God wants to release.

 Unfortunately, due to the lack of support for local artists, some will look for opportunities elsewhere.
 Prayer for the industry is needed so that South Africa does not lose these talented artists because God wants to use their stories to inspire the youth.

 More local bands will receive exposure on radio stations.
 Some will be invited overseas to open for famous artists, which will provide good exposure for South Africa’s music industry and the talent therein.
-Production companies will send scouts to music festivals as they look for new talent or the next ‘big sensation’, focusing on artists from underprivileged backgrounds from ‘third world’ countries to promote inspirational stories.
+Production companies will send scouts to music festivals to look for new talent or the next ‘big sensation’, focusing on artists from underprivileged backgrounds from ‘third world’ countries to promote inspirational stories.
 So, 2020 will be a year of great opportunity for those who have been sowing for many years.
 Many of these artists have wanted to give up, but in 2020 they will receive recognition and fame.

 Poetry, especially poems written in indigenous South African languages, will change communities and the nation.
 Poetry will have solid connections with different social media platforms, but poetry books will also be published again.